 The jobs are plentiful, and many companies are willing to train fresh people to be the next professional techs.
 This is a huge opportunity for young guys wanting to get into the field.
 These companies are shelling out for people to be trained and paying you while you learn.
-It is a great time people to break in.
+It is a great time for people to break in.

 – Job security

 There is a lot to be said for job security.
 I have never worried about finding work once I had several years of experience under my belt.
-When I have been involved in interviews, we rarely seen talent under 50.
-There is a large amount of people retiring or nearing retirement and just not enough new people getting into the field.
+When I have been involved in interviews, we have rarely seen talent under 50.
+There is a large number of people retiring or nearing retirement and just not enough new people getting into the field.
 A good diesel tech will not need to worry about whether or not he will find work and then they will be able to focus on benefits and retirement.

 A young person getting in today will enjoy strong job security.
-With there being such a disparity in the amount of jobs and the amount of available mechanics, companies will not want to lose their talent and even if there is a company that goes under there will be many job opportunities waiting.
+With there being such a disparity in the number of jobs and the amount of available mechanics, companies will not want to lose their talent, and even if there is a company that goes under there will be many job opportunities waiting.

-Another huge benefit of being a trained diesel mechanic is the mobility as they are needed from coast to coast.
+Another huge benefit of being a trained diesel mechanic is mobility as they are needed from coast to coast.
 A good diesel mechanic can throw a dart on the map and find work.
 This makes moving for family reasons and other factors a lot easier.

-I have worked as a diesel mechanic in 3 states and I can tell you I never had trouble finding a good paying position.
+I have worked as a diesel mechanic in 3 states and I can tell you I never had trouble finding a good-paying position.
 This is a huge benefit that not every industry enjoys.
-While there are differences in pay around the country, the availability of the jobs does not change.
+While there are differences in pay around the country, the availability of jobs does not change.
 They need diesel techs in California just as much as Florida.